mihasya/mihasya.github.com/_posts/2013-04-29-some-love-for-ishmael.markdown

 [`pt-query-digest`](http://www.percona.com/doc/percona-toolkit/2.2/pt-query-digest.html)).
 Tim Denike made some improvements during his remaining time at Flickr after I had left, and then Asher Feldman took the project with him to The Wikimedia Foundation.
-Eventually, sent in a large enough pull request that I simply did not have the capacity to test it - I, after all, have not used MySQL in anger in ages.
+Eventually, he sent in a large enough pull request that I simply did not have the capacity to test it - I, after all, have not used MySQL in anger in ages.
 So I did the natural thing and made Asher a collaborator on the repo.